-Standards Reading: L iterature RL.K.1 With prompting and support, ask and answer questions about key details in a text.
+Reading: Li terature RL.K.1 With prompting and support, ask and answer questions about key details in a text.
 RL.K.2 With prompting and support, retell familiar stories, including key details (e.g., who, what, where, when, why, how).
 RL.K.3 With prompting and support, identify characters, settings, and major events in a story.
 RL.K.4 Ask and answer questions about unknown words in a text.
 RL.K.5 Recognize common types of texts (e.g., storybooks, poems).
 RL.K.7 With prompting and support, describe the relationship between illustrations and the story in which they appear (e.g., what moment in a story an illustration depicts).
-RL.K.9 With prompting and support, compare and contrast the adventures and experiences of characters in familiar stories.
-RL.K.10 Actively engage in group reading activities with purpose and understanding.
-Reading: In nformational Text RI.K.4 With prompting and support, ask and answer questions about unknown words in a text.
+Reading: Int formational Text RI.K.2 With prompting and support, identify the main topic and retell key details of a text.
+RI.K.4 With prompting and support, ask and answer questions about unknown words in a text.
 RI.K.7 With prompting and support, describe the relationship between illustrations and the text in which they appear (e.g., what person, place, thing, or idea in the text an illustration depicts).
-RI.K.10 Actively engage in group reading activities with purpose and understanding.
-Reading: F Foundational Skills RF.K.1 Demonstrate understanding of the organization and basic features of print.
+Reading: Fo undational Skills RF.K.1 Demonstrate understanding of the organization and basic features of print.
 1. Follow words from left to right, top to bottom, and page by page.
 2. Recognize that spoken words are represented in written language by specific sequences of letters.
 3. Understand that words are separated by spaces in print.
 4. Recognize and name all upper- and lowercase letters of the alphabet.
+RF.K.2.D Isolate and pronounce the initial, medial vowel, and final sounds (phonemes) in three-phoneme (consonant-vowel-consonant, or CVC) words.
+(This does not include CVCs ending with /l/, /r/, or /x/.)
+RF.K.4 Read emergent text with one-to-one correspondence to develop fluency and comprehension skills.
+A. Read emergent-readers with purpose and understanding.
+B. Read grade level text for purpose and understanding.
+Speaking an d Listening